 - Some free features: up to 25 invited collaborators, desktop synchronization, 5GB storage space with 1GB file upload limit, and more…

-- Works on: All OS – through web interface
+- Works on: All OS – through the web interface

 Zoho provides roughly 20 free web programs, one of which is a Writer for word processing.
 You can also connect your Zoho account to your Google and Yahoo accounts.
 The Writer interface should not pose any issues because it is very familiar.
 When working online, there is always the risk of losing data due to a failed network connection, accidentally closing your browser, or crashing your browser.